Want more traffic from Google?

 So how can you give those pages a boost so they hit the first page?

-Use one of my all-time favorite SEO techniques: throw some internal links their way!
+Use one this powerful SEO technique: throw some internal links their way!

 Here’s the 3-step process: